Fresh! (Gina G song): Chart performance

 "Fresh!" was a moderate success on the charts on several continents.
-In Europe, it made it to the top 10 in both Scotland and the United Kingdom.
+In Europe, it was a top-10 hit in both Scotland (6) and the United Kingdom (6).
 In the latter, the single went straight to number six in its first week at the UK Singles Chart, on 16 March 1997.
-It spent two weeks inside the top 10, and was Gina's last top 10 hit to date.
-Additionally, it was a top 30 hit in Ireland, and a top 40 hit in Iceland, as well as on the Eurochart Hot 100, where "Fresh!" hit number 35 in April 1997.
-In Germany, it only reached number 83.
-Outside Europe, the single peaked at number 16 in Israel and number 23 in Gina's native Australia.
+It spent two weeks inside the top 10, and was Gina's last top-10 hit in the UK to date.
+The single spent seven weeks in the top 75 and a further six weeks in the top 200.
+Additionally, it was a top-30 hit in Ireland (29), and a top-40 hit in Iceland (38), as well as on the Eurochart Hot 100, where "Fresh!" hit number 35 in April 1997 after two weeks on the chart.
+In Germany, it reached number 83 with a total of 6 weeks within the German Singles Chart.
+Outside Europe, the single peaked at number 23 in Gina's native Australia, with six weeks within the ARIA singles chart from April to June 1997.

 Music video

-A music video was produced to promote the single, directed by Cary Grim.
+The accompanying music video for "Fresh!" was directed by Cary Grim and filmed in Miami, the US.
 It features Gina G performing in a car, on the beach and in a swimming pool.
-The video was shot in Miami.
+She told in an interview, "The concept of this video is just getting very fresh.
+It's very playful - lots of fun, lots of sun, having a party...I wanted it to look as though I was one of the locals.
+I'm in the backyard, I look over the fence, see these people going to the beach and think, hey, I wanna be out there."